dofelton/Personal-Finance-Tracker/README.md

 # Overview
-{Provide a description of the software that you wrote and how it integrates with a Cloud Database.
-Describe how to use your program.}

 This is a Python based software project that tracks personal income, expenses, and budgets.
 It connects to a Firestore Cloud Database.

-{Describe your purpose for writing this software.}
 I used this project to learn and practice setting up and utilizing a Cloud-based database and to learn how to utilize Python to program the functionality and interact with the database as needed.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of the cloud database.}